-POJL GTS manage work activities on or near radar, navigational aids and other ANS Equipment, some of which are located off-airfield.
-POJL GTS are responsible for advising ATC in advance of any works that may affect the operation of radar, navigational aids and other ANS Equipment.
+POJL ATE manage work activities on or near radar, navigational aids and other ANS Equipment, some of which are located off-airfield.
+POJL ATE are responsible for advising ATC in advance of any works that may affect the operation of radar, navigational aids and other ANS Equipment.
 When it is necessary to remove facilities from service or reduce the redundancy and/or functionality of the service, the MANS defines the procedure for managing the activity.
 ATC will issue NOTAMs for such events where required.

-The GTS Duty Engineering Officer (DEO) is the focal point of all GTS activities on a daily basis and should always remain contactable on the GTS duty mobile number.
-GTS engineers require explicit approval of the DEO for any activity on GTS in-service equipment, irrespective of whether a POJL GTS Permit to Work is in place.
+The ATE Duty ATSEP is the focal point of all ATE activities on a daily basis and should always remain contactable on the ATE Duty ATSEP number.
+ATE engineers require explicit approval of the Duty ATSEP for any activity on Engineering in-service equipment, irrespective of whether a POJL ATE Permit to Work is in place.

-POJL GTS collectively manage the physical protection of the radar, navigational aids and other ANS Equipment, together with site maintenance (e.g., grass cutting or tree height) near each installation.
-The POJL Head of Aerodrome Operations authorises, and issues On-Airfield Crane Permits and has responsibility for physical and technical safeguarding of radar, navigational aids and other ANS Equipment sites, including planning application proposals submitted to the States of Jersey Planning & Environment Department.
+POJL Engineering manage the physical protection of the radar, navigational aids and other ANS Equipment, together with site maintenance (e.g., grass cutting or tree height) near each installation.
+The POJL Head of Aerodrome Operations authorises, and issues On-Airfield Crane Permits and has responsibility for physical and technical safeguarding of radar, navigational aids and other ANS Equipment sites, including planning application proposals submitted to the States of Jersey Infrastructure & Environment Department.

-POJL GTS plan and manage ground works and excavations on the airfield to ensure that all live subterranean critical services feeding radar, navigational aids and other ANS Equipment are protected.
+POJL Engineering plan and manage ground works and excavations on the airfield to ensure that all live subterranean critical services feeding radar, navigational aids and other ANS Equipment are protected.
 All persons involved on works at the Airfield, whether POJL employees, Contractors, or any other Organisation will be advised of the restrictions imposed to protect all ANS Equipment and their associated cables during the works planning phase.
 Such works will normally be carried out under a POJL Permit to Work.

-Procedures for airside driving on perimeter roads or near navigation aids are defined in Part E, Section 16.
+Procedures for airside driving on perimeter roads or near navigation aids are defined in Part E, Section 16